kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 ###090324
 The encoder bug was indeed HW, the 5V pin on the torso connector was not properly soldered.
 Neither was one of the ground pins on the bogie, but I don't think that was related.

+CAN is not working.
+Open a new branch with a clean slate and follow the youtube video again.